Sunday, November 14, 2010

 What do I get for participating?
 Eternal happiness and fulfillment... bragging rights at work… a legitimate excuse for visiting that psychotherapist… Everyone who starts: qualifies for prize $$$$ in our lottery drawings and everyone gets one of our coveted 3" laser cut winter race medals.
 The top finishers qualify for more chances at the $$$$, in each category (bike male/female, half/full/ultra-marathon run male/female, and ski male/female) receive awards hand crafted by a local area artists.
 All the racers get a free bar tab at Chads pizza in Dyersville, the Durango Depot, and Eichmann’s if they get their by their own fruition (i.e. no sag, but they don’t have to finish)...
 There will also be some great swag from our sponsors, check back as these details become more finalized.
 This race has a 100% payout (after expenses).

 What can my family do when I’m freezing my bits off?
 The Triple D Winter race take place during the Dubuque Ice Festival, also the event headquarters has a fun pool area for kids.
 Nearby are TWO of the Midwest’s best ski/snowboard resorts (Sundown & Chestnut Mountain).
-The Triple D racer will pass right by the bottom of Sundown Mountain on their way to the finish and it is a poker stop.
-There is also a Bald Eagle watch the day before and numerous other winter activities nearby.
+The Triple D race will pass right by the bottom of Sundown Mountain on their way to the finish and it is also a poker stop.
+There is a Bald Eagle watch the day before and numerous other winter activities nearby.
 Here’s a quick list:

 2. http://sundownmtn.com/ (Poker Stop for bikes)